 2. Other advisor sessions will be designed to cover topics to meet the needs of the advisor group, such as the use of alcohol in social organization activities, leadership opportunities for group members, service-learning opportunities, and ways to share ideas across groups.

 3. Another major duty of the faculty/staff advisor is to attend a minimum of two of the organization’s meetings or events each semester, in order to build a positive relationship between advisor and members.

-8.1.3 At the beginning of each academic year, each social organization must submit a prospectus to Student Life.
+8.1.3 At the beginning of each academic year, each social organization must submit a prospectus to the Office of Student Engagement.
 The prospectus consists of: a) advisor’s name; b) officers’ and current members’ names; c) goals and objectives that outline the organization’s anticipated activities and projects; d) a list of a minimum of one civic and two college community projects.
 Prospectuses must be submitted to the advisor of IGC on or before the last Tuesday of September.
 Failure to meet the deadline will be cause for loss of rights as stated in Article 8.1.1.
 The prospectus will be kept in the Student Organization Suite, and an electronic copy will be given to library archives.
 Organizations are encouraged to utilize their advisor in developing this and other reports.
-Annual charter applications must be submitted by April 10 (see 18.104.22.168).
+Annual charter applications must be submitted by April 10 (see 22.214.171.124).